michaelmiklis/loxberry-plugin-miflora/README.md

 If your device is not found - it seems to be a problem with the bluepy python3 module.
 Check the developers page <https://github.com/IanHarvey/bluepy> for further assistance.

+### Step 4: Check Logfile in Loxberry WebUI

+Navigate to "Log Manager" -> "More Logfiles" -> "Xiaomi Flower Monitor (Plugin Log)" and check the logfile for error messages.

+### Step 5: Execute plugin locally using SSH connection

+Open an SSH connection to your Loxberry and execute the following command:

+`python3 /usr/bin/python3 /opt/loxberry/bin/plugins/xiaomi-miflora/miflora.py --logfile=/opt/loxberry/log/plugins/xiaomi-miflora/xiaomi-miflora.log --configfile=/opt/loxberry/config/plugins/xiaomi-miflora/miflora.cfg`

+If python specific errors occur, they will be displayed in the console.

-### Step 4: All of the above worked correctly, but the plugin still fails
+### Step 6: All of the above worked correctly, but the plugin still fails

 Post an issue on my GitHub Page or in the Loxberry Forum.
 <https://www.loxforum.com/forum/projektforen/loxberry/plugins/156917-plugin-xiaomi-miflora-flower-monitor>